 In a perfect world, this is a cool and collected introduction between dogs.
 They learn a lot through smelling each other.
-This can be weird to us humans but this is totally perfect for them.
+This can be weird to us humans, but this is totally perfect for them.

 Through their sense of smell

 Basically, they learn a lot of things about the other animal through the chemicals they pick up.
-They can detect odors that help them understand whether it’s a male or female dog as well as identifying the other canine.
+They can detect odors that help them understand whether it’s a male or female dog, as well as identifying the other canine.

 The way their body moves

 We assume that as long as the dog is wagging its tail, it means that he is friendly and contented.
 But it’s not always the case.
 We need to look at our dog to understand his body signals.

 A dog’s eyes may also play a role.
-If its eyes are staring hard over something it means they are feeling defensive or concerned.
-But if their gaze is soft and expressive it means that they are relaxed.
+If its eyes are staring hard at something, it means they are feeling defensive or concerned.
+But if their gaze is soft and expressive, it means that they are relaxed.

 This will give you an idea as to what they are trying to communicate.
 Are they excited to meet other dogs?
 Or are they frustrated?
-Barking has different patterns on it and it should give you an idea what your dog is trying to convey.
+Barking has different patterns to it and it should give you an idea what your dog is trying to convey.

-If you notice that only one dog is doing all the “talking” such as chasing without turns or pinning another dog.
-This is a harmful behavior.
+If you notice that only one dog is doing all the “talking”, such as chasing without taking turns, or pinning another dog, then this is a potentially harmful behavior.
 This is an undesirable introduction that we owners must learn to understand.

 The fact of the matter is, dogs communicate with each other in their own special way.
 What’s important is that you know how to handle them, when they encounter other dogs and animals.